Currency:

 4. Music and video autoplay on the site

-5. Lack of Omnichannel Communication
+5. Lack of multi-channel communication

 Imagine that you need urgent product information.